mcu-tools/mcuboot/README.md

 microcontroller systems, and to provide a secure bootloader that enables simple software upgrades.

-MCUboot is operating-system and hardware independent and relies on hardware porting layers from the operating system.
+MCUboot is operating-system and hardware independent, and relies on hardware porting layers from the operating system.
 Currently, MCUboot works with the following operating systems:
 - [Zephyr](https://www.zephyrproject.org/)